 This is important for several reasons.
 First, it creates diversity and protects you if one stream of income “dries up.”

-You can build other streams of income by getting a part-time job, starting a side hustle or part-time business, or have investments that give you passive income.
+You can build other streams of income by getting a part-time job, starting a side hustle or part-time business, or having investments that give you passive income.

 Summary

 To become financially free, you first need to create a budget and calculate your net worth.
-Next, set some financial goals, and focus on fully fund your emergency fund and paying off any high-interest debt.
-Finally, make sure you’re save for retirement, investing, and protect your financial future.
+Next, set some financial goals and focus on fully funding your emergency fund and paying off any high-interest debt.
+Finally, make sure you’re saving for retirement, investing, and protecting your financial future.

 As an added bonus to achieve financial freedom faster, try to embrace frugality and work on adding other streams of income.
 If you follow these tips, you will be well on your way to financial freedom.

-I know this was a lot to take in, so download your FREE Financial Freedom Checklist where I outline all of these steps for you!
+I know this was a lot to take in, so download your Financial Freedom Checklist found in my FREE Resource Library, where I outline all of these steps for you!
 I specifically designed this checklist with you in mind to simplify your steps to financial freedom.
 It will keep you organized as you start and progress through your financial freedom journey.

 There’s nothing more motivating than checking each box off as you make progress.
 Keep this list as a daily reminder of what you need to do to become financially free.